HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: Experimental Results

 \subsubsection{Scenario 2: Knowledge-Based, Performance-Driven Retrieval-Guided Topology Reconfiguration and Sizing}

-As illustrated in Fig.~\ref{fig:benchmarks}(b), this scenario targets lower input-referred noise (higher SNR) and reduced area under relaxed offset constraints in an analog front-end.
-As shown in the reasoning trace of Fig.~\ref{fig:FOM_PCKRI_Scatter_Plot_Scenario_2}, HeaRT correctly identifies the first gain stage as the dominant noise contributor and scopes and prioritizes this architectural section for modification.
-HeaRT’s rank-based retrieval identifies an inverter-based architecture as the highest-ranked alternative and generates sized netlists for both designs, pushing beyond conventional sizing-only workflows and breaking architectural bottlenecks.
-Figs.~\ref{fig:FOM_PCKRI_Scatter_Plot_Scenario_2}(a)-(b) show the resulting FoM and PCKRI performance profiles, while Fig.~\ref{fig:FOM_PCKRI_Scatter_Plot_Scenario_2}(c) and Table~\ref{tab:classic_opts} summarizes the impact across different baseline optimizers.
-As shown, HeaRT achieves an FoM improvement of $\geq 60\%$ through scoped sizing and a $\geq1.9\times$ gain through its retrieval-guided topology reconfiguration, with PCKRI $\geq 0.59$ and significantly faster convergence than standalone baselines, highlighting its optimizer-agnostic capabilities.
+This scenario targets lower input-referred noise (higher SNR) and reduced area under relaxed gain and offset constraints in an analog front-end (Fig.~\ref{fig:benchmarks}(b)).
+As shown in Fig.~\ref{fig:TraversaL_Paths_Reasoning_HeaRT_Tree}(b), HeaRT identifies the first gain stage as the dominant noise contributor, with the associated reasoning trace shown alongside.
+Its rank-based retrieval, guided by $\mathcal{S}$ = \{IRN density, Area\}, selects an inverter-based topology as a higher-ranked alternative and generates sized netlists for both designs, thereby overcoming architectural bottlenecks inherent in conventional sizing-only workflows.
+Fig.~\ref{fig:FOM_Reffort_Plots_BO_Scenario_1_and_2}(c) shows the resulting FoM profiles relative to standalone TuRBO, while Table~\ref{tab:classic_opts} summarizes the impact across different baseline optimizers.
+As shown, HeaRT achieves an FoM improvement of $\geq 58\%$ through sizing-only optimization, and $\geq 89\%$ through its retrieval-guided topology reconfiguration across all standalone baselines, while also achieving significantly faster convergence.
+Table~\ref{tab:retrieval_ranking} reports the Spearman rank-order correlation coefficient ($\rho_s$) between LLM-derived and human expert rankings for 10 representative topologies per family in OPAMPs and comparators, comparing Base (few-shot prompting) and +Context (ISSCC/JSSC-grounded) settings to assess the reliability of LLM-assigned rankings during topology knowledge database population (Section~\ref{knowledge_database_management_SP}).